MultiSafepay/docs/content/payment-management/refunds.md

 ## Time limits

 There is a limit on how long after payment was completed that you can refund via MultiSafepay.
-After this time, we recommend using a Bank Transfer (no time limit, so long as the receiving bank can process the refund).
+After this time, we recommend doing a bank transfer (no time limit, so long as the receiving bank can process the refund).

 <details id="multiSafepay-time-limits">
 <summary>MultiSafepay time limits</summary>